toxa16/harveynet_adapter/README.md

 This adapter package (node) will authorize the TurtleBot at the HarveyNet as `machine1`, owned by user `alice@email.com` by default (the machine ID is *hard-coded*).

+It is assumed that you have all the ROS infrastructure installed and configured on your computer, including the TurtleBot.
+Also the stable version of Node.js is required.

 ## Installation and running

 1. Clone the package repository under `<CATKIN_WS_DIR>/src`.